Contracting Closes at 11:59pm Friday, May 1st.

 Metered parking will be available on the first level of the Kenilworth Garage (entrance on Farwell) with additional metered street parking available on Kenilworth, Farwell, and Prospect.
 Once you arrive, proceed to the Kenilworth Service Desk (entrance at 1915 E. Kenilworth Place) to receive your keys and additional move-in instructions.
 Vehicles parked are responsible for any posted parking meter rates.
 University Housing does not recommend using a trailer for Move-In, as it will not be able to park in the garage area.

 All apartments include a full kitchen with some appliances, including a refrigerator, stove/oven, and a microwave.
 The kitchen also includes cupboard space for storage as well as a movable island counter with stools.
+Residents are expected to maintain clean and sanitary conditions.
 All apartment bedrooms have window blinds, a bed frame, full-size mattress (extra long), desk, chair, and a 2-drawer pedestal file.
 We want you to make Kenilworth your home and decorate accordingly.
 However, please be cautious when planning how to hang your decorations.
 We ask that you only use painters tape or Command Strips.
 Nails and screws are not allowed.

-To view the dimensions of your apartment, see a virtual tour of a Kenilworth room, and obtain more info click here.
+Take a look at Kenilworth Apartments to view a virtual tour of a Kenilworth room and obtain more information.

 Security & Guest Policies